IRS Whistleblower and Tax Qui Tam Lawsuit

 - Whistleblowers are eligible to receive between fifteen percent (15%) and thirty percent (30%) of the entire amount collected by the IRS when that person provides information about tax fraud to the IRS.

-- Better hurry!
+- Remember to hurry!
 The first whistleblower to provide the information gets paid.
 When multiple parties disclose the same information, the total reward from the qui tam lawsuit may be reduced or denied.

 - The information provided must indicate a fraud or tax underpayments in excess of two million dollars ($2,000,000).
 In computing the amount, the government counts the unpaid tax, any penalty on that tax, and the interest.